ksens/easyaspy/README.md

 ### Auxiliary stuff

 - Learn to stop and start jupyter
-- Store a single script, (say `assignment_b.py` that records your solution for the previous assignment)
+- Store a single script, (say `assignment_b.py`) that records your solution for the previous assignment.
+We will use it to keep an archive of all your learning -- for your easy reference later.

 ## Assignment B (2020-05-20)